syncfusion-content/winui-docs/winui/Pyramid-Chart/Appearance.md

 ## Custom PaletteBrushes

-[SfPyramidChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfPyramidChart.html) provides support to define own brushes for the chart with preferred order by using the [PaletteBrushes]() property, as shown in the following code example.
+The [SfPyramidChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfPyramidChart.html) provides support to define own brushes for the chart with preferred order by using the [PaletteBrushes]() property as shown in the following code example.

 {% tabs %}